 Boys vs Girls: Differences in Growth

-While all babies grow at their own pace, boys are often slightly heavier and taller than girls of the same age.
+While all little one's grow at their own pace, boys are often slightly heavier and taller than girls of the same age.
 Growth charts are therefore sex-specific to reflect these natural differences.

 However, the difference between boys and girls in early life is usually minor, and both should be assessed using the same principles of steady, consistent growth.
 It is important to track each child's growth individually, regardless of sex, to ensure healthy development and identify any concerns early.